Hi, I'm Ummi

 Who am I?

-I’m a published short-story writer, with several of my works featured in local and international publications.
+I’m also a published short-story writer, with several works featured in local and international publications.
 Check out my Author Page on Goodreads for more info.

 When did I start traveling solo?